A memoir of exile and rebellion—

 ❧

-Joseph Stalin laid claim to Ukraine.
+Joseph Stalin laid claim to Ukraine in 1932.

-Ukrainians were bound to the land.
+most Ukrainians were bound to the land.

 Anyone refusing to give up property, weapons, or